-Program of Study: Aerospace Engineering at the University of Texas at Arlington
+Program of Study: Mechanical Engineering at Florida State University

-Since the program's inception, Zonta has awarded 1,403 Amelia Earhart Fellowships, totaling US$8.3 million, to women from 68 countries.
+Since the program's inception, Zonta has awarded 1,473 Amelia Earhart Fellowships, totaling more than US$9 million, to women representing 70 countries.

 Established in 1938 in honor of famed pilot and Zontian, Amelia Earhart, the Amelia Earhart Fellowship is awarded annually to women pursuing Ph.D./doctoral degrees in aerospace-related sciences or aerospace-related engineering.
 The Fellowship of US$10,000, awarded to 35 Fellows around the globe each year, may be used at any university or college offering accredited post-graduate courses and degrees in these fields.

 Women of any nationality pursuing a Ph.D./doctoral degree who demonstrate a superior academic record in the field of aerospace-related sciences or aerospace-related engineering are eligible.
+Applicants must be registered in a full-time Ph.D./doctoral program when funds are received in September and must not graduate before April 2017.
 Please note that post-doctoral research programs are not eligible for the Fellowship.
 Members and employees of Zonta International or the Zonta International Foundation are also not eligible to apply for the Fellowship.
-Current fellows may apply to renew the Fellowship for a second year and will undergo the same application and evaluation procedures as first-time applicants.
-Applicants must be registered in a full-time Ph.D./doctoral program when funds are received in September and will not graduate before April 2015.
+Note that previous Amelia Earhart Fellows are not eligible to apply to renew the Fellowship for a second year.

-The Zonta International Amelia Earhart Fellowship Committee reviews the applications and recommends recipients to the Zonta International Board of Directors.
-All applicants will be notified of their status by the end of April.
+The Zonta International Amelia Earhart Fellowship Committee reviews the applications and recommends recipients to the Zonta International Board.
+All applicants will be notified of their status by the end of April 2016.